maraquach/CV/index.md

 `2016 - 2019`
 __University of Melbourne__
-- Bachelor of Biomedicine
-- Major: Bioengineering Systems
+- Bachelor of Biomedicine, Bioengineering Systems
-- Major project: Embedded driver fatigue detection and alert system based on physiological inputs

 ## Awards & Scholarships